 - Projector, Computer, and Screen to manage lighting: $200-$600

-Talk to your wedding planner or ask your venue coordinator for lighting designer recommendations to help find a pro that can bring your vision to life.
-When getting a quote or interviewing lighting designers, be sure to ask if labor and delivery is included in the price quote.
-Don’t forget to ask for images of weddings they’ve done so you can see their work in action!
+Talk to your wedding planner or venue coordinator for pro lighting designer recommendations.
+When getting a quote or interviewing lighting designers, be sure to ask if labor and delivery is included in the price quote, so you’re not left with any unexpected expenses.

 DIY Wedding Lighting Costs